OreoWin/telco-churn/README.md

 - **73.4%** customers did **not** churn
 - **26.6%** customers **did** churn

 This imbalance is common in churn problems and motivates the use of AUC, recall, and precision instead of relying solely on accuracy.
+Because of that, we adopt XGBoost model since it works well with imbalances.

 ### **Plot: Churn Distribution**